ian-ledig/kanji-test/README.md

-# Japanese Kanji Test
+# Japanese Vocabulary Test

-Kanji Test is an interactive application designed to help users learn and memorize Japanese kanji characters.
-The app provides a simple, yet effective way to practice kanji readings (kana) by displaying random kanji and prompting the user to input the correct kana.
-It's perfect for beginners and those looking to reinforce their knowledge of kanji.
+Vocabulary Test is an interactive application designed to help users learn and memorize Japanese vocabulary characters.
+The app provides a simple, yet effective way to practice vocabulary readings (kana) by displaying random vocabulary words and prompting the user to input the correct kana.
+It's perfect for beginners and those looking to reinforce their knowledge of vocabulary.

 ## Features

-- **Random Kanji Display**: The app shows random kanji characters from a list, making it easy to practice new ones regularly.
+- **Random Vocabulary Display**: The app shows random vocabulary from a list, making it easy to practice new ones regularly.
-- **Kana Input**: Test your knowledge by typing the correct kana for each displayed kanji.
+- **Kana Input**: Test your knowledge by typing the correct kana for each displayed vocabulary words.
 - **Real-time Feedback**: The app will inform you whether your answer is correct or incorrect and help you learn the correct kana if necessary.
 - **Automatic Revision**: If you close the application, it will automatically reopen after 10 minutes for effective revision.
 This ensures that you can continue practicing without forgetting what you've learned.
 - **Translation Option**: You can choose to enable or disable the translation feature, tailoring the experience to your preference or learning needs.
-- **Intelligent Error Correction**: The app features an intelligent system that highlights and revisits specific kanji or kana you frequently make mistakes on, helping you strengthen your weak points.
+- **Intelligent Error Correction**: The app features an intelligent system that highlights and revisits specific words you frequently make mistakes on, helping you strengthen your weak points.
-- **Simple and Intuitive Interface**: The app has a clean, user-friendly interface to focus solely on learning kanji.
+- **Simple and Intuitive Interface**: The app has a clean, user-friendly interface to focus solely on learning vocabulary.
-- **Select Kanji Readings**: You can choose whether to focus on Sino-Japanese (音読み, on'yomi) readings or native Japanese (訓読み, kun'yomi) readings, tailoring the experience to your learning preferences.
-- **Kanji Level Selection**: You can select the level of kanji from JLPT levels 5 to 1, allowing you to practice kanji at your own proficiency level.
+- **Vocabulary Level Selection**: You can select the level of difficulty from JLPT levels 5 to 1, allowing you to practice vocabulary at your own proficiency level.

 ## Installation